 Importance of participating in the National Study of Long-Term Care Providers

-Each study participant that submitted a completed NSLTCP questionnaire contributed an enormously valuable piece of the adult day services sector’s state and national profile.
+Each study participant that submits a completed NSLTCP questionnaire contributes an enormously valuable piece of the adult day services sector’s state and national profile.
 Policymakers, long-term care providers, health care planners, and researchers will look to these data to monitor changes in adult day services, which is an important and growing sector of long-term care services and supports for the elderly and disabled populations.
-Again, NCHS values the overwhelming support that NADSA and its members gave to this federal initiative, and looks forward to even more adult day services centers participating in the 2018 NSLTCP.
+Again, NCHS values the overwhelming support that NADSA and its members gave to this federal initiative, and looks forward to even more ADSCs participating in the 2018 NSLTCP.
 Thanks for your continued support of NSLTCP!

 Contacting the Long-Term Care Statistics Branch at NCHS